 Ingestion of Seafood

 Ingestion of marine biota from a recreational fishing area is an expected exposure pathway as a result of recreational fishing.
 Ingestion of contaminated sediment in the water body by marine biota will result in accumulation of radiological contaminants in the marine biota.
-The effective dose from the ingestion of seafood is calculated according to .
+The effective dose from the ingestion of seafood is calculated according to Equation 11.

 Equation 11